 If you’re planning on compiling a menu that includes the Aperol Spritz and want to know more about what cocktails could be featured alongside it make sure to ask your event organiser for more options or check out some other, low alcohol, Italian and aperitif-style cocktails from our list.

-Aperol assure us that the secret recipe hasn’t changed since 1919, whether you believe that or not, it’s still delicious.
+Aperol assures us that the secret recipe hasn’t changed since 1919, whether you believe that or not, it’s still delicious.

-In the years following the Neopolionic wars, the Austro-Hungarian empire took control over the northern part of Italy, which included Venice.
-Austrians then took to adding a splash of water to the local wine and eventually that wine became fortified with a liquor and the water swapped from still to sparkling.
+In the years following the Napoleonic wars, the Austro-Hungarian Empire took control over the northern part of Italy, which included Venice.
+Austrians then took to adding a splash of water to the local wine and eventually that wine became fortified with liquor and the water swapped from still to sparkling.